Xray-App/xray-cloud-mig/README.md

+## Important Note

+Before using these scripts, please consider using the Jira Cloud Migration Assistant (JCMA) to migrate information from Xray Server to Xray Cloud.
+That process is the recommended way to migrate information between the two apps.**

+**Refer to this link for more information:** https://docs.getxray.app/display/XRAY/Jira+Cloud+Migration+Guide

 ## Description

+This project contains some preliminary and **unmaintained** scripts to migrate Xray server/DC to Xray Cloud; they were used as a workaround before JCMA was available.
+If you want to migrate Xray, you should use the Jira Cloud Migration instead (see above).

+## Disclaimer

-# NOTE: These scripts are provided AS-IS, with no support from the Xray team.
+These scripts are provided AS-IS, with no support from the Xray team.
 They require a high level of technical expertise with Xray and Jira.

 ## Prepare your environment for running the scripts